 Individuals that delayed enrollment in Medicare Part B past the Initial Enrollment Period, will pay premiums that are up to 10% higher for each 12 month period delayed.
 These increases are applied to the monthly premium for life.

-The deductible for Part B is $166.00 per year in 2016, and will be indexed to the average increase in costs associated with Part B services.
-In 2017, the Medicare Part B deductible increases to $183.00 per year.
+The deductible for Part B is $183.00 per year in 2017, and will be indexed to the average increase in costs associated with Part B services.
+In 2018, the Medicare Part B deductible remains at $183.00 per year.

 After the deductible is satisfied, there is a 20% coinsurance payment due on all Part B covered services.
 Our article on Medicare Supplemental Insurance provides information that can help patients control deductible and coinsurance payments within the Medicare program.